jina-ai/docs/chapters/install/os/via-pip.rst

    pip install jina

 .. note:: Currently we do not support native Python on Windows.
-If you are a Windows user, one workaround is to `run Jina on Windows Subsystem for Linux <../on-wsl>`_ or `run Jina in a Docker container <../via-docker>`_.
+If you are a Windows user, one workaround is to `run Jina on Windows Subsystem for Linux <>`_ or :doc:`../os/via-docker`.

 Check the installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^